TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

     self.BotMidWindow.choice = 1 #if this left1_ function is called set choice in function_choose to be 1
 ```

+## Previous versions
+The previous versions can still be found in the commented lines.
+Updates to previous iterations consist of changing the look of the temperature display, replacing input boxes with an array that contains all the sensor values and making the screen scalable.

 ## Deployment
 This code can be copied/downloaded onto your own computer and then run from your Python IDE.